The Ultimate Hiking Gear Checklist: What You Actually Need for a Safe and Comfortable Hike

 2. Sun Protection – Sunglasses, sunscreen (SPF 30+), and a hat.

-4. Headlamp or Flashlight – Always have a light source in case you end up on the trail longer than expected.
+3. Headlamp or Flashlight – Always have a light source in case you end up on the trail longer than expected.
+I always carry with my both: this waterproof headlamp, available on Amazon and this flashlight (available on Amazon as well)

-5. First-Aid Kit – Blister care, bandages, antiseptic wipes, pain relievers, and any personal medications.
-Check this one here - it is waterproof, compact and portable.
-My parents prefer a mini version (lighter one), you can check it here
+4. First-Aid Kit – Blister care, bandages, antiseptic wipes, pain relievers, and any personal medications.
+Check this one small waterproof hard shell Medical Kit (on Amazon) - it is waterproof, compact and portable.
+My parents prefer a mini version (lighter one), you can check Mini First Aid Kit on Amazon

-6. Fire Starter – Waterproof matches, lighter, or fire-starting sticks for emergencies.
+5. Fire Starter – Waterproof matches, lighter, or fire-starting sticks for emergencies.
 Not gonna lie—I used to always pack a regular lighter.
 But a couple of years ago, it got soaked on a rainy hike, and I couldn’t get a fire going.
 Total fail.
-Since then, I’ve been bringing this one with me and it hasn’t let me down once.
+Since then, I’ve been bringing this Fire Starter Survival Tool with me and it hasn’t let me down once.
 Waterproof, reliable, and super easy to use

-7. Knife or Multi-Tool – Useful for everything from cutting food to gear repair.
-Check out my dad’s favorite pick right here.
+6. Knife or Multi-Tool – Useful for everything from cutting food to gear repair.
+Check out my dad’s favorite pick right here, on Amazon - Maarten Lightweight Multitool Pliers.
 He actually got the same one for me and my uncle (fellow hiking enthusiast) for Christmas last year.
 My uncle was thrilled—I was... slightly less excited. 😅 I mean, it’s useful, sure, but I was secretly hoping for something a little fancier.
-Maybe a spa day voucher or, you know, an Amazon Gift Card (which, by the way, is always a perfect gift for travelers—grab one here).
+Maybe a spa day voucher or, you know, an Amazon Gift Card (which, by the way, is always a perfect gift for travelers—grab one here, on Amazon of course).
 I could’ve stocked up on Kindle ebooks!
 Dad, if you’re reading this—my birthday’s coming up!
 Just sayin’. 😉

-8. Extra Food – High-energy snacks like nuts, protein bars, or jerky.
+7. Extra Food – High-energy snacks like nuts, protein bars, or jerky.
+Check my article for some tips!

-9. Extra Water & Filter – Always pack more water than you think you’ll need—and don’t forget a filter or purification tablets.
+8. Extra Water & Filter – Always pack more water than you think you’ll need—and don’t forget a filter or purification tablets.
 When I trekked to Everest Base Camp, I brought both.
-But honestly, the tablets left such a strong taste that I ended up relying almost entirely on my SteriPEN Ultralight UV Water Purifier (check it out here).
+But honestly, the tablets left such a strong taste that I ended up relying almost entirely on my SteriPEN Ultralight UV Water Purifier (check this SteriPEN Ultralight UV Water Purifier on Amazon).
 Total game changer.
 It not only made the water safe to drink—it saved me a ton of money too.
 (Pro tip: the higher you go, the pricier bottled water gets.
 Having your own purifier?
 Major win.)

 I’ve used this SteriPEN on every hike since.
 My parents, on the other hand, swear by the Personal Water Filter Straw—and they couldn’t be happier with it.
 Different strokes, same hydration goals.